-MYP graduates: DP &CP admission
+MYP graduates: IBFY, DP & CP admission

 The European School has been developing IB programmes since June 2013 and we have a strong IB Continuum.
-MYP graduates are grade 10 students., so after completing MYP, they can apply to the Diploma Programme or Career-Related Programme at European School.
+MYP graduates are grade 9 students, so after completing MYP, they can apply to the IB Foundation Year (grade 10), Diploma Programme or Career-Related Programme at European School.